japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMasterEndpoint.md

 Asked to send map output locations for shuffle [shuffleId] to [hostPort]
 ----

-MapOutputTrackerMasterEndpoint requests the <<tracker, MapOutputTrackerMaster>> to xref:scheduler:MapOutputTrackerMaster.adoc#post[post a GetMapOutputMessage].
+MapOutputTrackerMasterEndpoint requests the <<tracker, MapOutputTrackerMaster>> to scheduler:MapOutputTrackerMaster.md#post[post a GetMapOutputMessage].

-GetMapOutputStatuses is posted when MapOutputTrackerWorker is requested for xref:scheduler:MapOutputTrackerWorker.adoc#getStatuses[shuffle map outputs for a given shuffle ID].
+GetMapOutputStatuses is posted when MapOutputTrackerWorker is requested for scheduler:MapOutputTrackerWorker.md#getStatuses[shuffle map outputs for a given shuffle ID].

 === [[StopMapOutputTracker]] StopMapOutputTracker